 10.5.1.
 Target Global Configuration¶

 Sharing ‣ Block (iSCSI) ‣ Target Global Configuration, shown in Figure 10.5.1, contains settings that apply to all iSCSI shares.
-Table 10.5.1 summarizes the settings that can be configured in the Target Global Configuration screen.
+Table 10.5.1 summarizes the settings that are configured in the Target Global Configuration screen.

 Some built-in values affect iSNS usage.
 Fetching of allowed initiators from iSNS is not implemented, so target ACLs must be configured manually.
 To make iSNS registration useful, iSCSI targets should have explicitly configured port IP addresses.
 This avoids initiators attempting to discover unconfigured target portal addresses like 0.0.0.0.